califano-lab/vespa.aracne/README.md

-# vespa.aracne - ARACNe module for VESPA algorithm
+# vespa.aracne - ARACNe module for the VESPA algorithm
-Signaling network reverse engineering through inference of mutual information by hybrid partitioning
+Gene regulatory or signaling network reverse engineering through inference of mutual information by hybrid partitioning.

 ## Overview
 vespa.aracne (Algorithm for the Reconstruction of Accurate Cellular Networks with Adaptive Partitioning) is a signaling network specific extension of the original ARANCe and ARACNE-AP algorithms.